Severe storm chance Wednesday, here’s what to know

 Severe thunderstorm watch vs. warning

-If you are in a thunderstorm watch, you should be prepared for the possibility of a thunderstorm warning.
+If you are under a thunderstorm watch, you should be prepared for the possibility of a thunderstorm warning.

 Meteorologist Jessica Lebel said a severe thunderstorm warning is issued on a much smaller scale than a watch and usually only includes areas where the storm is at that time.
 It is also issued for shorter durations, typically under an hour.